swift-server/sswg/proposals/NNNN-hummingbird.md

 ### TLS/HTTP2

-The initializer for `HBApplication` includes a few parameters not included in the example at the top.
-One of these is a `server` parameter which indicates what kind of server you want to run.
+When initializing an `HBApplication` you can include a parameter to indicate the type of server you want.
 This defaults to `.http1()`.
-But servers with TLS, HTTP2 and WebSocket support are also available.
+But servers with TLS, HTTP2 support are available and WebSocket support will be available soon.

 These are all added in similar ways.
 Import library and include `server` parameter in `HBApplication.init`